 Fresh thyme can also be added to baked goods.
 When used judiciously, it’s mild enough that it won’t overpower the taste of your baked food but adds just enough flavor to add brightness to the finished product.

 You can also use thyme to put a grown-up spin on a childhood favorite macaroni and cheese.

 It attracts pollinators and beneficial insects.

 Thyme attracts a wide variety of pollinators, thanks to its pretty pink, lavender, or white-colored flowers.
 They attract honey bees, bumblebees, mason bees, and leafcutter bees.
-It also attracts lacewings, a beneficial insect for egg-laying habitat.
+It also attracts lacewings, a beneficial insect for egg-laying habitats.
 Thyme keeps away these harmful insects.

 It’s a pest repellent.

 The strong scent of thyme confuses pests who like to devour plants.
 This is why it’s great to plant around the perimeter of your vegetable garden and underneath fruit trees.
 Adult lacewings love to lay their eggs on the leaves of thyme plants and feed on the nectar found in thyme blossoms.
-Lacewing larvae eat common garden pests like whiteflies, aphids, and cabbage moth caterpillar.
+Lacewing larvae eat common garden pests like whiteflies, aphids, and cabbage moth caterpillars.

 Thyme essential oil can be used to repel mosquitos and ticks when applied topically.
 It’s a common ingredient in many pesticides and is used to target bacteria and viruses like rats, mice, and other animal pests.